2017–18 UEFA Europa League qualifying: First qualifying round

 The draw for the first qualifying round was held on 19 June 2017, 13:00 CEST.

 Seeding

 A total of 100 teams played in the first qualifying round.
 Prior to the draw the participating teams were placed in ten groups with five seeded and five unseeded teams, depending on their UEFA club coefficient.
-(Note: The numbers for each team were pre-assigned by UEFA so that the draw could be held in one run for all groups.)
+Teams were pre-assigned numbers by UEFA so that the draw could be held in one run for all groups.